KaliedaRik/Scrawl-canvas/docs/reference/sc-groups-cells.md

 CellFragment objects contain only the minimum functionality required so the Cells can perform their various jobs around the code base.
 The code for CellFragment objects, alongside the pool infrastructure, can be found in the [untracked-factory/cell-fragment.js](../source/untracked-factory/cell-fragment.html) file, with additional, shared functionality defined in the [mixin/cell-key-functions.js](../source/mixin/cell-key-functions.html) file.

 SC uses `pool` Cell objects extensively through the code base.
 Repo-devs retrieve a Cell from the pool using the `requestCell()` function, and return it using the `releaseCell(object)` function.
 When returned to the pool, the CellFragment objects and their `<canvas>` elements will be cleaned back into a default state. **Note that failing to return a pool Cell will lead to memory leaks**:
-+ [asset-management/reaction-diffusion-asset.js](../source/asset-management/reaction-diffusion-asset.html) - used to help create the initail conditions for an RD-asset, where the asset will build around an entity outline.
++ [asset-management/reaction-diffusion-asset.js](../source/asset-management/reaction-diffusion-asset.html) - used to help create the initial conditions for an RD-asset, where the asset will build around an entity outline.
 + [factory/cell.js](../source/factory/cell.html) - used to help create a [ghosting effect](https://brush.ninja/glossary/animation/ghosting/) in a canvas animation.
 Also used to help calculate a layer Cell's `localHere` object's values, and to help stash a Cell object's `<canvas>` output as part of the `scrawl.createImageFromCell(cell, flag)` function.
 + [factory/crescent.js](../source/factory/crescent.html) - used to help calculate the intersection points of the two circles that make up the crescent shape.
 + [factory/emitter.js](../source/factory/emitter.html) - used for calculating if a proposed particle is within an entity area.